FimGroup/fim/DocTodoList.md

 ## Task List

-* [ ] data mapping supports array item converter(mapping each element in the array)
+* [x] data mapping supports array item converter(mapping each element in the array)
     * Note: top level array, e.g. top level struct is array in json(like htp body is a json array)
     * [x] Pipeline mapping
     * [x] Flow mapping
     * [x] Functions mapping
     * [x] Source/Target connector mapping
-    * [ ] Check data type of each value when mapping values according to DataTypeStore
+    * [x] Check data type of each value when mapping values according to DataTypeStore
         * Flow in and out parameter type should match DataTypeStore after complete the flow(data assign may happen in the flow)
-        * Can check data type in parallel when setting value in ModelInst2
     * [x] Implement or update pluginapi.Model interface to allow plugin to assign and retrieve value
     * [x] Convert all flow files
         * [x] flows